The Future's Void

-The Future's Void is the third studio album by American singer-songwriter and guitarist Erika M. Anderson (also known as EMA), former lead singer of the noise-folk band Gowns, released in the Europe on April 7, 2014 on City Slang, and in the United States on April 8 on Matador Records.
+The Future's Void is the third studio album by American singer-songwriter and guitarist Erika M. Anderson (also known as EMA), former lead singer of the noise-folk band Gowns, released in Europe on April 7, 2014 on City Slang, and in the United States on April 8 on Matador Records.

 The album was included in best-of-the-year year-end lists including those by Rolling Stone and The Daily Dot.

 Critical reception

 In his review for Pitchfork, Mark Richardson wrote, "despite the lyrical clunkers and ill-advised production choices, The Future’s Void has the feel of a real statement, of an artist trying for something new even if she doesn’t always get there.
 And the EMA project is antithetical to the idea of perfection anyway, so combing through the messy whole to find the places of clarity and insight feels somehow appropriate."